mesosphere/dcos-docs-site/pages/1.9/release-notes/1.9.0-rc2/index.md

 [button color="purple" href="https://downloads.dcos.io/dcos/EarlyAccess/commit/7f1ce42734aa54053291f403d71e3cb378bd13f3/dcos_generate_config.sh"]Download DC/OS Open Source[/button]

+# <a name="fixed-issues"></a>Issues Fixed since 1.9.0-rc1

+- DCOS-9738 - CLI-only packages show up as installable in the UI.
+- DCOS-14045 - Exhibitor requests hang/deadlock on a five master cluster.
+- DCOS-14201 - Minuteman module minuteman_lb_mgr crashes.
+- DCOS-14053 - Can't switch from Docker containerizer to Mesos containerizer.
+- DCOS-14140 - Metrics service fails to start with umask of 077. <!-- Enterprise -->

+# About DC/OS 1.9

 DC/OS 1.9 includes many new capabilities and expands the collection of data and developer services, with a focus on:
 - Tools for Production Operations - Monitoring and troubleshooting for distributed apps.
 - Broader Workload Support - From traditional apps to machine learning.